expo/expo/docs/versions/unversioned/react-native/accessibilityinfo.md

 ```

-iOS-Only.
-Set accessibility focus to a react component.
+Set accessibility focus to a React component.
+On Android, this is equivalent to `UIManager.sendAccessibilityEvent(reactTag, UIManager.AccessibilityEventTypes.typeViewFocused);`.

 ---